GRAINS-Soybeans firm on Argentina dry weather, China demand hopes

 "The longer range models promise a forecast of rain, but then we get to that time frame and we get very little," said Brian Hoops, senior market analyst at Midwest Market Solutions.

-The relaxing of health restrictions in China has extended to food imports, as the nation has lifted checks on imported chilled and frozen foods, beginning January 8.
+The relaxing of health restrictions in China has extended to food imports, as checks have been lifted on imported chilled and frozen foods, beginning Jan.
+8.

 However, there was also caution in financial markets about the short-term impact of China's COVID policy shift, with a surge in infections straining hospitals and prompting some countries to consider new rules for Chinese visitors.